 Malaysian 'Nasi Biryani' usually uses evaporated milk to add creaminess to the rice.
 Besides making the rice tastes creamier, evaporated milk also makes the rice fluffier.
 As I did not have any in hand, I opted for full fat milk instead.
 It worked just as well too.
 If you want to opt for evaporated milk, use 50 ml of evaporated milk instead of the suggested 100 ml full fat milk.

 Ghee plays an important role in making a good plate of 'Nasi Briyani'.
 In fact, I honestly think it contributed a huge difference to the flavour.
-As ghee is often sold in big cans, it would not be fully utilized, thus it would be such a waste.
-Making ghee on your own is a little bit of a hassle.
+As ghee is often sold in big cans, it normally would not be fully utilized, thus would be such a waste.
+Moreover, making ghee on your own is a little bit of a hassle.
 Hence, a quick DIY version of ghee using butter is also presented in the video.

 Marinate the meat and prepare the ghee one day in advance to lessen the preparation time the following day.